Shaan106/papers/Fault Tolerance (ECE 554)/SWIFT.md

 - Multicore is hard, ensuring order is difficult.
 However, most modern stuff works with multicore so would be cool to see something on this in future.

-- There are a few performance optimizations made here (ie omitting comparisions of signatures) for performance, but this significantly increases fault-time recovery time (ie would be harder to recover from there).
+- There are a few performance optimizations made here (ie omitting comparisons of signatures) for performance, but this significantly increases fault-time recovery time (ie would be harder to recover from there).
 This would have been nice to comment on more, even if fault recovery isn't really done.

 ## Questions